This post is brought to you in partnership with Veggies Made Great. All opinions are my own.

 If you’ve ever wondered, “how can I get my child to eat more vegetables in their meals?”
 I feel your pain; trust me.

-Thankfully over the years, I’ve developed a few tricks to add nutrition-rich veggies in ways kids will enjoy -like in pasta sauce, in muffins, and smoothies.
+Thankfully over the years, I’ve developed a few tricks to add nutrition-rich veggies to lunches in ways kids will enjoy -like in pasta sauce, in muffins, and smoothies.

 However, I am the first to admit that I don’t always have time to bake items from scratch and I’m always looking for solutions to packing a healthy lunch with vegetables for my kids quickly.
 This is how I first discovered Veggie’s Made Great a couple of years ago (the Superfood Veggie Cakes are a staple in my grocery order) and keep a stash of them in my freezer for quick lunch solutions.

 Thankfully, they have a variety of delicious options like mini frittatas, veggie cakes, even muffins.
 The best part?
 They taste so good you wouldn’t know veggies are the main ingredient.

 Below, I’m sharing how I incorporate Veggies Made Great into our lunches, pairing ideas, and some tips on how to best pack lunches fast!